-As a result of these processes and reviews, and in combination with the risk management and clawback features of the Company's remuneration programs, Bank of America believes that its remuneration policies and practices appropriately balance risk and reward in a way that does not encourage excessive or imprudent risk-taking or create risks that are reasonably likely to have a material adverse effect on the Company.
-Moreover, oversight by the Committee, MCC, independent control functions, and line of business management help the Company maintain a remuneration program that is intended to mitigate the potential for conflicts of interests.
+As a result of these processes and reviews, and in combination with the risk management and clawback features of the Company's remuneration programs, Bank of America believes that its remuneration policies and practices appropriately balance risks and rewards in a manner that does not encourage excessive risk taking or create risks that are reasonably likely to have a material adverse effect on the Company.
+Moreover, oversight by the Committee, MCC, independent control functions, and line of business management help the Company maintain a remuneration program that is intended to mitigate the potential for conflicts of interest.

 As authorized under its charter, the Committee has engaged Farient Advisors, LLC as its independent remuneration consultant.
-The independent remuneration consultant meets regularly with the Committee outside the presence of management and alone with the Committee Chair, and also reviews management's incentive plan certifications with the Committee.
+The independent remuneration consultant meets regularly with the Committee outside of the presence of management and alone with the Committee Chair, and also reviews management's incentive plan certifications with the Committee.

-During performance year 2020, the Committee held seven (7) meetings.
+During performance year 2021, the Committee held eight (8) meetings.
 Additional information regarding the Committee is included in the annual Proxy Statement available on Bank of America's Investor Relations website.